darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 // my comment: note that the precondition for the repeatable statement seems to be written above the statement instead of to the left of the statement .

 Let now return to the original question, and that is, given the initial contents of the urn, what can we say about the color of the final pebble.
 Well, this is clearly the moment to take the colors into account.
 So it is no longer sufficient to characterize the initial contents of the urn by the total number of pebbles, obviously we must know the number of black pebbles and the number of white pebbles, so what we used to call capital k, the initial number, we will now call capital b plus capital w, for the initial numbers of blacks and whites.
+And there we are, little b and little w represent the number of black pebbles currently in the urn and the number of white pebbles currently in the urn.

 //p1.4